 Over the past couple of years I’ve jumped at the chance to say yes to taking part in literary events in Bristol and further afield and have been lucky enough to talk on panels at the Hawkesbury Upton Literature Festival, the Bristol Festival of Literature, and the Oakwood Literature Festival in Derby.

-At the beginning of 2019 I was appointed Director of Children’s and Teen Events for the Hawkesbury Upton Literature Festival (HULF), and along with Ellie Freeman, I’m working on a project to bring an exciting children’s story festival to Bristol.
+At the beginning of 2019 I was appointed Director of Children’s and Teen Events for the Hawkesbury Upton Literature Festival (HULF), and along with founder Ellie Freeman, I’ve co-founded Storytale Festival, a new children’s book festival taking place in Bristol over October half term.

-I’ll be running a few creative writing sessions over the summer holidays at Torwood House School in Bristol, and I hope to continue taking workshops into primary schools based around my Time Shifters series.
+I’ve run creative writing sessions for a summer holiday club at Torwood House School in Bristol, and I hope to continue taking workshops into primary schools based around my Time Shifters series.

 October half term (Saturday 26th October – Sunday 3rd November) will see a new children’s story festival come to Bristol.
 I’ve been helping Ellie Freeman to create a programme of diverse events for children of all ages which will feature a whole host of authors, illustrators and storytellers local to Bristol and the surrounding area.